-Length: Along the Highway 49 front about 0.6 mile; in Tobiassen Park 0.2 mile.
+Length: 0.6 mile along the Highway 49 front; 0.2 mile in Tobiassen Park

 Trailheads: Rood Center Path begins at the intersection of Highway 49 and North Bloomfield Road, on the northwest corner (N39.26920 W121.02119).
 The trail along Highway 49 in front of the Rood Center begins on the west side of the entrance drive (N39.26895 W121.02562).
 There is ample parking for both these trails in the Rood Center main parking lot or along roads near those trails.
-Tobiassen Park is north of the Madelyn Helling Library and hidden from view.
-Park in the library’s west parking lot.
+To get to the Tobiassen Park trails, park in the library’s west parking lot.
 By foot or bike go about 100 yards up the paved road leading north from the parking lot, staying left.
 The park entrance and beginning of the path to the pond and picnic area are there (N39.27084 W121.02364).
 Note: There are two handicapped parking spaces at the park entrance but no general parking.